straend/MMAI-reverb/milestone1.md

     - dampens higher frequencies more
     - more natural sound
     - "more comb filters > more better reverberation"
-    - gives a varmer sound
+    - gives a warmer sound
-* Different decay times for left and right for a more naturla sound
+* Different decay times for left and right for a more natural sound
-* (Replacing the Pararell Combs with a FDN?)
+* (Replacing the Pararell Combs with a Feedback Delay Network?)

 ```
                                                          ┌────┐